romanRegmi/Apex-Learning/Asynchronous Apex/README.md

 ```

 Every asynchronous operation has two forms of memory.
-Apex queue and flex queue.
+Apex queue and Flex queue.

 1. **Apex Job Queue**:
    - The Apex Job Queue, commonly referred to as the "Queueable Apex," allows you to asynchronously process long-running or computationally expensive operations in Salesforce.
 This feature is useful when you want to offload tasks that could potentially exceed execution time limits in synchronous contexts.